 This article contains affiliate links.
 We may earn a small commission on items purchased through this article, but that does not affect our editorial judgement.

 Are you ready for a summer of relaxation in the garden?
-Have you fished out the sunglasses from their winter hiding place, stocked up on factor 50, and filled the fridge with cool refreshing drinks?
-If so then all you need now to relax in style is a sun lounger.
+Have you looked out the sunglasses from their winter hiding place, stocked up on the factor 50, and filled the fridge with cool refreshing drinks?
+If so then all you need now to relax in style is a comfortable sun lounger.

-A decent sun lounger can often be quite an investment.
-This is in part because they attract the attention of fancy furniture designers who charge a small fortune for conjuring their contemporary looks but if you shop around you’ll find many more affordable options available.
+A decent sun lounger can often be quite the investment.
+This is in part because they attract the attention of fancy furniture designers who charge a small fortune for conjuring their contemporary looks but if you shop around you’ll find that many more affordable options are available.

 Best sun loungers at a glance